frederni/google-apps-script-mvp/README.md

 - **Change formula** function that takes in a range and formula and applied formula to each selected budget. `setFormula` will auto-increment formula unless `$` is part of range reference
 - Should not have any scheduling

+## Usecase 4 - Dinner suggestion and OpenAI integration

+This is actually taken from a personal project I had.
+TL;DR I have a folder of spreadsheets with dinner dishes for each day.
+The usecase implements a data pipeline that:

+- Fetches all dinners from previous spreadsheets (all in GDrive folder `<FOLDERID>`) in a bronze layer
+- Cleans data, removing duplicates with fuzzy search, trims text, and removes exact matches from an exclude list
+- Has a function to retrieve random recipe from dataset using parameters like dinner type ("Meat", "Fish", "Vegetarian") and season ("Summer", "Winter")
+    - The season parameter will filter dinners that were had
+- OpenAI integration that prompts GPT 3.5 turbo to write dish and instructions
+    - Option to save suggestion to other sheet, grabbing the cell URL to easily access
+    - Prompt will change on dinner type (meat, fish, vegetarian) and can add customized message
+    - Requires API key to work